We ask what leverage the US will have in post-Mubarak Egypt, a country that has been its staunch ally for decades

 The discomfort manifested itself in protests at the weekend.
 On Sunday, some threw tomatoes, water bottles and shoes at Clinton's motorcade as she left a ceremony marking the opening of a new US consulate in Alexandria.

 " ... had she not visited and had there not been a high-level American visit to Egypt anytime soon, there also would have been criticism of being ignored ....
-The secretary of state and the president, genuinely want to see a full implementation of democracy in Egypt even as it is true that most within the American bureaucracies and Congress see the military as an instrument of influence in Egypt."
+The secretary of state and the president, genuinely want to see a full implementation of democracy in Egypt even as it is true that most within the American bureaucracies and Congress see the military as an instrument of influence in Egypt." - Shibley Telhami, a professor for Peace and Development at the University of Maryland |

 At a news conference in Cairo, Clinton was asked if she regretted America's past support for Hosni Mubarak.